Welcome to the Pre-Primary at Orana Catholic Primary School. We look forward to meeting you and your child.

 Our school day begins at 8.50am and concludes at 3.10pm.
 Please ensure you are punctual for these times.
 Please contact the school office if you are delayed.

 The F-10 WA Curriculum sets out the core knowledge, skills and general capabilities important for all Western Australian students to live and work successfully in the 21st Century.
 The Curriculum subjects currently available are: English, Mathematics, Science, Humanities and Social Sciences, Technologies, Languages, Health and Physical Education and The Arts.
 They complement the key learning outcomes of the Early Years Learning Framework (COAG 2009).

 R.E. has its own set of guideline topics for each year from Pre-Primary to Year 6.
 Pre-Primary have 13 topics to cover.
 We incorporate these into our planned integrated programme.
 Incidental 'God talk' allows flexibility and spontaneity.
 Pre-Primary will be responsible for coordinating a prayer service for the school community during the year.

 We will be using the app FreshGrade for Parents to showcase your child at work and play.
 It is like a little window into the various activities your child experiences at school and acts as a digital learning snapshot of his/her happy moments and learning tasks.
 As we add content, you will receive a notification on your device.
 Most parents have been part of the FreshGrade experience in Kindy and already have the app.
 FreshGrade for Parents is free and available for iOS devices (from the App Store) and Android devices (from Google Play).
-An invitation to join your child's new class will be sent once school starts in 2017.
+An invitation to join your child's new class will be sent once school starts.

 - An Orana school bag, labelled with a key ring for quick identification (A small case or bag is not suitable for holding shoes, jumpers, work, notes, etc)